300n/Pacman/README.md

 ## 🎯 About

 This is a recreation of the classic Pacman arcade game built with JavaFX.
-The game faithfully recreates the original gameplay mechanics including intelligent ghost AI with distinct personalities, power pellet mechanics, and supports up to 4 players simultaneously.
+The game faithfully recreates the original gameplay mechanics including intelligent ghost AI with distinct personalities, power pellet mechanics, and supports up to 4 players simultaneously

 ## ✨ Features